pedestal/pedestal-docs/documentation/application-rationale.md

 Within a transaction, each change is defined by a pure function.
 Each function can focus on making one change.
-Changes to dependencies in the data model are handled by **dataflow**.
+Changes to dependencies in the information model are handled by **dataflow**.
 This allows changes to automatically propagate when new inputs are received.
 New features are added by creating new dataflow functions rather than updating existing ones.

-For each transaction, the changes which have been made to the data model are reported to rendering code as a list of instructions.
+For each transaction, the changes which have been made to the information model are translated into instructions which are sent to the renderer.
 The instructions describe the exact changes which need to be made to the UI.
-Each application may have different requirements on how fine the resolution of **change reporting** is.
-The application developer has complete control over the granularity of change reporting.
+This technique of **communicating change** decouples rendering from state and allows rendering code to make efficient changes to the view.